 Parent/Guardian Name:

 Child's Name:

 Address:

 Phone:

 Child's Age as of June 30th:

-Magnetawan Agricultural So- from the registration form fo form is collected under the Privacy Policy of the ciety (MAS).
-The Society will use the information or the entries presented in events at the MAS Fall inner's names in the local papers and to inform ted to the MAS.
+Magnetawan Agricultural So from the registration form for Fair and publication of the w you of up-coming events rela

-g this form , the Parent/Guardian consents to the g used by the said parties, for the said purposes.
+ig this form, the Parent/Guardian consents to the ig used by the said parties, for the said purposes.

 By signing this form, I ackno above. wledge and confirm that I have read the statement

 Thank you.

 X

 Parent/Guardian Signature